schollz/miti/README.md

 <img src="https://user-images.githubusercontent.com/6550035/87833417-a16ba200-c83c-11ea-8e37-467c97744512.png">

-*tidi* is for *interfacing different instruments' midi*.
+*miti* is .
 It provides surprisingly simple sequencing for synthesizers or other instruments.
 You can control your synthesizers from your favorite text editor.

 ## Install